zjuter0126/pai/manual/cluster-user/advanced-jobs.md

 What is task role?
 For single server jobs, there is only one task role.
 For distributed jobs, there may be multiple task roles.
 For example, when TensorFlow is used to running distributed jobs, it has two roles, including the parameter server and the worker.

-Instances is the number of instances of certain task role.
+`Instances` in the following picture is the number of instances of certain task role.
 In distributed jobs, it depends on how many instances are needed for a task role.
 For example, if it's 8 in a worker role of TensorFlow.
 It means there should be 8 Docker containers for the worker role.

-The picture below shows how to define task roles and instance numbers in a distributed job.

    <img src="./imgs/taskrole-and-instance.png" width="100%" height="100%" />